Jammy2211/PyAutoLens/docs/general/configs.rst

                 "lower": 0.0,
                 "upper": "inf"
             }
-        },
+        }

 The sections of this example config set the following:

 json config
-    type -> Prior
+    type : str {Uniform, Gaussian, LogUniform}
-        The default prior given to this parameter which is used by the non-linear search.
+        The default prior given to this parameter when used by the non-linear search.
 In the example above, a UniformPrior is used with lower_limit of 0.0 and upper_limit of 4.0.
 A GaussianPrior could be used by putting "Gaussian" in the "type" box, with "mean" and "sigma" used to set the default values.
 Any prior can be set in an analogous fashion (see the example configs).